3735943886/tuya2mqtt/README.add.md

 The `devices.json` file stores the device list in JSON format.
 To register these devices with `tuya2mqtt`, it is necessary to publish each device's information from the file to the `tuya2mqtt/device/add` topic.

-It is crucial to **add the Wi-Fi devices first** so that the parent gateways are registered, followed by the sub-devices (Zigbee/BLE).

 The following Python script can be used to automate this process.

 ```python